rCarto/photon/README.md

-# photon
-R Interface to the Photon API / Interface entre R et l'API de photon
+# R Interface to the Photon API

 Photon is an open source geocoder built for OpenStreetMap data and based on elasticsearch.
 This package allows to query a photon API and get the results in a data frame.